Hamas

-The Islamic Resistance Movement, abbreviated Hamas (Note: /həˈmæs/ hə-MASS, /həˈmɑːs/ hə-MAHSS; حماس, /ar/) (an acronym from the حركة المقاومة الإسلامية), (Note: commonly حركة حماس.) is a Sunni Islamist Palestinian nationalist political organisation with an armed military wing known as the al-Qassam Brigades.
-Hamas has governed the Gaza Strip since its 2007 militant takeover; the territory has been partially occupied by Israel since the start of the Gaza war.
+The Islamic Resistance Movement, abbreviated Hamas (Note: /həˈmæs/ hə-MASS, /həˈmɑːs/ hə-MAHSS; حماس, /ar/) (an acronym from the حركة المقاومة الإسلامية), (Note: commonly حركة حماس.) is a Sunni Islamist Palestinian nationalist political organisation with a military wing known as the al-Qassam Brigades.
+It has governed the Israeli-occupied Gaza Strip since 2007.
+In July 2026, it announced the resignation of its civilian administration under the Gaza peace plan and US President Donald Trump announced that his Board of Peace had reached an agreement to disarm Hamas.

-The Hamas movement was founded by Palestinian Islamic scholar Ahmed Yassin in 1987, after the outbreak of the First Intifada against the Israeli occupation.
+The Hamas movement was founded by Palestinian Islamic scholar Ahmed Yassin in 1987 after the outbreak of the First Intifada against the Israeli occupation.
 It emerged from his 1973 Mujama al-Islamiya Islamic charity affiliated with the Muslim Brotherhood.
-Initially, Hamas was discreetly supported by Israel, as a counter-balance to the secular Palestinian Liberation Organisation (PLO) to prevent the creation of an independent Palestinian state.
+Initially, Hamas was discreetly supported by Israel, as a counter-balance to the secular Palestine Liberation Organization (PLO) to prevent the creation of an independent Palestinian state.
 In the 2006 Palestinian legislative election, Hamas secured a majority in the Palestinian Legislative Council by campaigning on promises of a corruption-free government and advocating for resistance as a means to liberate Palestine from Israeli occupation.
-In the 2007 Battle of Gaza, Hamas seized control of the Gaza Strip from rival Palestinian faction Fatah, and has since governed the territory separately from the Palestinian National Authority.
+In the 2007 Battle of Gaza, Hamas seized control of the Gaza Strip from rival Palestinian faction Fatah.
+Hamas has since governed the territory separately from the Palestinian National Authority, and many countries and nongovernmental organizations have criticized it for human rights violations (Criticism of Hamas).
 After Hamas's takeover, Israel significantly intensified existing movement restrictions and imposed a complete blockade of the Gaza Strip.
 Egypt also began its blockade of Gaza at this time.
 This was followed by multiple wars with Israel, including those in 2008–09, 2012, 2014, 2021, and an ongoing one since 2023, which began with the October 7 attacks.